Japan regional lenders Joyo, Ashikaga agree to merge

-TOKYO, Nov 2 (Reuters) - Japan’s Ashikaga Holdings Co Ltd and Joyo Bank Ltd said on Monday they had agreed to merge in a deal that would create the country’s third-largest regional lender.
+TOKYO (Reuters) - Japan’s Ashikaga Holdings Co Ltd (7167.T) and Joyo Bank Ltd 8333.T said on Monday they had agreed to merge in a deal that would create the country’s third-largest regional lender.

 Under the agreement, Ashikaga would rename itself under a new holding company, in which Joyo shareholders would receive 1.170 shares for each Joyo share they own.